speedment/speedment-doc/pages/maven.md

 By using the `speedment:reload` target we can reload the metadata from the database and merges any changes with the existing JSON configuration file without starting the Tool.

 ### Clear
-By using the `speedment:clear` target we cab remove all the generated files from our project without starting the Tool.
+By using the `speedment:clear` target we can remove all the generated files from our project without starting the Tool.
 Files that are manually changed are protected by a cryptographic hash code and will not be removed.

+### Clear Tables
+By using the `speedment:clearTables` target we can remove all tables, columns, indexes and foreign keys from the configuration file.
+This is useful if you want clear you config file and then run Reload to obtain an exact copy of the database, regardless of the configuration files previous state.

 ## Configuration
 The Speedment Maven Plugin can be configured in many ways.
 A special debug mode can be set and new functionality can be added dynamically by adding {{site.data.javadoc.TypeMapper}}s, Components and {{site.data.javadoc.InjectBundle}}s.